abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 As we bring mindfulness to the course of our days, we can observe the sense world and how we respond to what we see, hear, smell, taste, touch, and think—the mental realms of moods, memories, ideas, and plans.
 We can notice when that heat arises.
-We notice the heat of *rāga,* of passion, wanting, and desiring; the heat of *dosa,* of aversion, being irritated, upset, obstructed; the heat of *moha,* delusion, caught up in reactions, opinions, assumptions, projections, and other deluded states.
+We notice the heat of *rāga*, of passion, wanting, and desiring; the heat of *dosa*, of aversion, being irritated, upset, obstructed; the heat of *moha*, delusion, caught up in reactions, opinions, assumptions, projections, and other deluded states.
 These are all aspects of heat in the context of this teaching.